 Where to keep your shoes on in Thailand?

-The fact that you’re reading this before you travel puts you miles ahead of many visitors to Thailand!
-While some shops put signs on the doors saying yes/no shoes, if you’re ever left wondering, just stick your head inside and ask before your enter – it will be so appreciated that you care about this particular Thai custom.
+The fact that you’re reading this before you travel puts you miles ahead of many visitors to Thailand.
+While some shops put signs on the doors saying yes/no shoes, if you’re ever left wondering, just stick your head inside and ask before you enter – it will be so appreciated that you care about this particular Thai custom.